 What You Need to Know

-- Effective with the Fall 2016 term, if you're receiving a tuition waver or exemption, you will be responsible for paying any additional charges when attempting a course three or more times.
+- Effective with the Fall 2016 term, if you're receiving a tuition waiver or exemption, you will be responsible for paying any additional charges when attempting a course three or more times.

 - There is not an appeal process to waive the higher tuition rate.